carrot-kpi/data-manager/README.md

-The best solution to avoid this scenario is to handle both limbo data addition and persistent data addition in the same place, and this place is the `data-uploader` service.
-Adding data to limbo will cause the `data-uploader` service to calculate this data's CID by creating an IPFS CAR containing the data, and returning this CID to the caller. **It's then responsibility of the caller to use that CID to reference the limbo data**.
+The best solution to avoid this scenario is to handle both limbo data addition and persistent data addition in the same place, and this place is the `data-manager` service.
+Adding data to limbo will cause the `data-manager` service to calculate this data's CID by creating an IPFS CAR containing the data, and returning this CID to the caller. **It's then responsibility of the caller to use that CID to reference the limbo data**.
 As long as the caller does